gautammenghani/blog/_posts/2021-02-01-offshift-ctf-writeup.markdown

                 <img src="{{ site.baseurl }}/assets/images/1_sanity_chk.png" alt="remix_ss">

   <br />
+d.
+Expand the loaded contract and click on the welcome button.
+You will recieve the flag.

 `2.
 SECURE ENCLAVE`
 The objective of this challenge is to explain how [events and logs][ethereum-logs] work in Ethereum.